 I call this piece the Mickey Mouse Malachite.
 When this piece is viewed under a microscope, you can see the small fibrous crystals as well as a small scattering of Pyromorphite on some of the bubble-like faces.
-Unfortunately this specimen has been placed in blutak which is really hard to get off.
-I’ll redo the images once I have cleaned it further.
+Unfortunately, this specimen has been placed in blutak which is really hard to get off.
+I’ll redo the images once I have cleaned the specimen further.

 It is quite rare to see large individual crystals, they are usually pseudomorphs after Azurite or Cuprite.

 There are several important Malachite localities in Australia including the Rum Jungle and Batchelor in the Northern Territory, Burra Burra in South Australia and the Sir Dominick Mine in the Flinders Ranges of South Australia.

 I acquired this specimen from Greg at Blue Gems at the 2013 Central Coast Gem Festival.

 Chemical Formula: Cu2CO3(OH)2